sebv/istio-wiki/Dev/Dev-Guide.md

 ### Other Dependencies

-Istio vendors dependencies in a sub-module.
-The submodule is handled automatically by the Makefile.
-But see https://github.com/istio/istio/wiki/Vendor-FAQ for any vendor/dependencies question.
+The Istio GitHub repository contains an up-to-date `vendor` directory, which contains all of the dependencies for Istio.
+See the [Vendor FAQ](https://github.com/istio/istio/wiki/Vendor-FAQ) for questions related to dependencies.

 ### Setting up Kubernetes